 The Company continued to receive ground rents from the MIA and VCP in respect of properties on which Malita owns the dominium directum.
-The ground rent receivable from VCP is partly dependent on the revenues deriving to VCP from the letting of buildings and facilities, and other activities including passenger and cruise liner operations.
-In 2020, due to the Covid-19 pandemic, VCP experienced a decrease in passenger and cruise liner operations, and therefore income from such activities did not exceed the ground rent.
-Hence, there was no additional income derived from these operations in 2021.
-For 2020, Malita had received a top up ground rent amounting to &282,009.
-This was recognised as part of 2020 revenue (also disclosed in prior year financial statements).
-The second grant of the MIA ground rents has increased from July 2020 in terms of the contractual agreement in place.
+The ground rent receivable from VCP is partly dependent on the revenues flowing to VCP from the letting of buildings and facilities, and other activities including passenger and cruise liner operations.
+For 2022, Malita did not receive any additional amount of rent as the percentage revenue arising from other activities was below the set minimum annual ground rent due to Malita.
+The MIA ground rents have partly increased from July 2022 in terms of the contractual agreement in place.